Late risers have a hard time on ski tours in spring

-"Leave early, return early" is the motto in spring.
-This ironclad basic rule brings safety.
-Because those who start too late live dangerously.
+"Leave early, return early" is the motto for ski tours in spring.
+This ironclad basic rule ensures safety.
+Because if you start too late, you are living dangerously.
 On concave firn slopes and glaciers, temperatures can sometimes reach 20 degrees or more in the late morning.
-In a few hours, the snow changes from hard to light and then to heavy firn and finally to black ice.
-The basic rule is that by midday you should be back in the valley or at the hut.
-And it is not only about safety.
-The firn does not wait.
-Who wants to start the descent in wet and lazy "Hax'nbrecher" snow?
+In just a few hours, the snow turns from hard to light and then to heavy firn and even slush.
+The basic rule is: if possible, you should be back in the valley or at the hut by lunchtime.
+And it's not just about safety.
+The firn doesn't wait.
+Who wants to start the descent in wet, lazy "Hax'nbrecher" snow?

 Plan ahead